songpoemHQ/songpoem.github.io/_posts/marketplace/2022-06-20-marketplace-platform-benefits.md

 ---
-title: "Benefits of using a Marketplace Platform"
+title: "What is a Marketplace Platform"
 category: Marketplace
 tags:
 - marketplace